-- Unavoidable market risk which is not clearly defined in QIS5 specifications is set to the uncertainty of the risk-free rates beyond the 40th year for Japanese yen. - Catastrophe risk and lapse risk in the Health module follows the QIS4 approach as described in Section 4.7 (2). - · Counterparty default risk has not been reflected in the non-hedgeable risks as its impact is limited. - We have used risk amounts quantified after taking into consideration the risk mitigation effect through policyholder dividends without any adjustments. - We have used the cost of capital rate described in Section 4.14.
+• Unavoidable market risk which is not clearly defined in QIS5 specifications is set to the uncertainty of the risk-free rates beyond the 40th year for Japanese yen and the 30th year for U.S. dollar.

+- Catastrophe risk and lapse risk in the Health module follows the QIS4 approach as described in Section 4.7 (2). - Counterparty default risk has not been reflected in the non-hedgeable risks as its impact is limited. - We have used risk amounts quantified after taking into consideration the risk mitigation effect through policyholder dividends without any adjustments. - We have used the cost of capital rate described in Section 4.14.